 If you need assistance you may contact Highland Ridge RV at 903 S. Main Street, P.O.
-Box 460, Middlebury, Indiana 46540, Attn: Customer Service, (260) 768-7771 or www. highlandridgerv.com.
+Box 460, Middlebury, Indiana 46540, Attn: Customer Service, (800) 283-8267.

 NOTE: Highland Ridge does not control the scheduling of service work at the independent, authorized dealerships.
 You may encounter some delay in scheduling or completion of work.
 Also, you must notify the selling dealer at time of delivery to have work performed on any defect that occurred at the factory during manufacture at no cost to you as provided by this limited warranty.
 (See below under WHAT IS NOT COVERED).